 Florida insurance laws provide a powerful tool for policyholders in terms of potential attorney fee liability of insurers.
-If a homeowner sues the insurance carrier for failing to pay the full value of a claim, the insured is entitled to an attorney fee award if the policyholder prevails at trial.
+If a homeowner sues the insurance carrier for failing to pay the full value of a claim, the insured is entitled to an attorney fee award if the policyholder prevails.
 When an attorney represents an insured under a contingency fee retainer agreement, the attorney fee award may be multiplied by a contingency risk multiplier.
 This means that the insurance carrier must consider potential liability for substantial attorney fees when negotiating a settlement of claims.

 Notice of Modification of Terms of a Policy (Fla.
 Stat.
 627.43141)

 This Florida insurance law is designed to prevent carriers from sneaking important changes into a policy during renewal.
 If the carrier makes significant changes in the policy when renewing the policy, the changes must be made obvious to the policyholder, so the insured is not forced to scour many policy pages to detect such changes.